Defra-Data-Science-Centre-of-Excellence/pyspark-vector-files/README.md

 ## Requirements

-This library was developed using [Databricks Runtime 9.1 LTS](https://docs.databricks.com/release-notes/runtime/9.1.html) and uses the versions of `python`, `pandas` and `pyspark` that come pre-installed on that runtime.
-However, it also requires `GDAL 3.4.0`.
+This library was developed using [Databricks Runtime 10.4 LTS](https://docs.databricks.com/release-notes/runtime/10.4.html) and uses the versions of `python`, `pandas` and `pyspark` that come pre-installed on that runtime.
+However, it also requires `GDAL 3.4.3` as this is the most recent version of `GDAL` available from [ubuntugis-unstable](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable) as of 2022-08-11.

 You can install `GDAL` on your cluster using an [init script](https://docs.microsoft.com/en-us/azure/databricks/clusters/init-scripts).
 See [here](config/install_gdal.sh) for an example.